djgroen/FabFlee/doc/FabFlee.md

 ### Execution of coupled migration simulations

-To perform of coupled models, in context of multiscale uncertainty quantification (UQ), the relevant workflow comprises the following:
+To perform execution of coupled models, in the context of multiscale uncertainty quantification (UQ), the relevant workflow comprises the following:

 1. Run an ensemble of simple conflict evolution (Flare) simulations in the context of Mali, generating different conflict  evolutions, simply type:
     ```